 Trust, loyalty, and consistency are the core of any healthy relationship between two individuals who deeply care about each other.

-If your friends are lacking in those areas, they’re not worthy of being called a friend.
+If your friends are lacking in those areas, they’re not worthy of being called a friend (or receiving an emotional happy birthday letter).
 Now that you know the difference, hopefully you’ll never settle for a faker again.